Emilio Salgari: Publishers

 Salgari's works have been published by numerous publishing houses worldwide.
 These include: Donath, Viglongo, Carroccio, RCS MediaGroup, and Mondadori in Italian; Saturnino Calleja, Editorial Porrúa (Colección Sepan Cuantos) and Ediciones Gaviota in Spanish; Editora Illuminuras in Portuguese; Bouquins in French; ABLIT Verlag in German; and ROH Press in English.

 ROH Press has been republishing the novels in Italian, with their translations into English and Spanish.

 Work available in English

-Though Salgari's novels have been popular in Europe and Latin America for over a century, at present only nine titles are available in English.
+Though Salgari's novels have been popular in Europe and Latin America for over a century, at present only nine titles are available in English, published by ROH Press.